Banff National Park

-Thu, Aug 4: A full-day tour takes you to see some of the most famous features in the Canadian Rockies.
+Fri, July 21: A full-day tour takes you to see some of the most famous features in the Canadian Rockies.
 Stop at a photographer’s dream, Moraine Lake, located in the dramatic Valley of the Ten Peaks.
 Continue to Lake Louise, often known as the “Jewel of the Canadian Rockies,” where the Fairmont Chateau Lake Louise proudly stands at one end and the Victoria Glacier reflects off the other.
-Enjoy a boxed lunch while at Lake Louise before heading across the Great Divide with a stop at the Spiral Tunnels viewpoint, where three lines of railway are laid at different elevations to cross the Kicking Horse River on four bridges.
+Enjoy an included lunch today while we take in the beauty of the Canadian Rockies.
+Head across the Great Divide with a stop at the Spiral Tunnels viewpoint, where three lines of railway are laid at different elevations to cross the Kicking Horse River on four bridges.
 Marvel at Emerald Lake and Takkakaw Falls before heading back to Banff.
 (B,L)

 Comfortable, convenient and relaxing, Banff Park Lodge is a full-service resort hotel ideally situated within the park near restaurants and shopping.
 Highlights: in-room coffee maker and mini-fridge • complimentary Wi-Fi Internet access • 2 restaurants • fireside lounge/bar • heated indoor pool • steam room and whirlpool • fitness center.

 * Subject to change due to increase in exchange rate or fuel surcharge

 Documents Required: A valid passport.
 Visit travel.state.gov for specific requirements.